 The City of Prince George treats mosquito breeding sites with larvicide by ground and by air when larvae numbers reach certain levels.
 Residents can help further reduce the mosquito population during peak seasons in April, May, and June by removing all standing water from their properties.

 The City also operates a Nuisance Mosquito Abatement Program to control mosquitoes.
 The Program is based on Integrated Pest Management principles that priotizes environmentally-sensitive methods.

-A list of known breeding sites has been compiled and is used for monitoring and implementing treatment activities.
+A list of known breeding sites has been compiled and used for monitoring and implementing treatment activities.
 There are more than 350 identified treatment sites and the City continues to add to this list.
 Larvicide, an insecticide specifically targeted against the larval life stage of an insect, is commonly used against mosquitoes.
-The City treats breeding sites, both by ground and air, when larvae reach certain threshold levels.
+The City treats breeding sites, both by ground and air, when larvae reach certain levels.